MolecularCartography/ili/README.md

 * for 2D mapping: a PNG to be used as the background image ([example](https://raw.githubusercontent.com/ili-toolbox/ili/master/data/3dmassomics/bg.png)), and a CSV with intensities and coordinates ([example](https://raw.githubusercontent.com/ili-toolbox/ili/master/data/3dmassomics/intensities.csv))
 * for 3D mapping: a binary STL of the 3D model ([example](https://raw.githubusercontent.com/ili-toolbox/ili/master/data/bee/model.stl)), and a CSV with intensities and coordinates ([example](https://raw.githubusercontent.com/ili-toolbox/ili/master/data/bee/intensities.csv))

+To create a CSV file suitable for input, you need two pieces of information: coordinates of your samples on your picture/model and intensities of features you're going to visualize in \`ili.
+Please find the instruction on how to create a CSV table with coordinates [here](https://github.com/alexandrovteam/Optimus/blob/master/Obtaining coordinates of sampling spots.md).
+Rows of the result table correspond to samples.
+Once you have it, you can add your features as new columns.
+Finally, you need to save it as a CSV file, and it is ready to be viewed in \`ili.
+Refer to the examples above to have an idea of the final look of the table.

 ## Demo

 You can find a pop-down list of ready-made examples at the top-left corner of \`ili window.
 Click any of them, and necessary files will be loaded to the app automatically.